varnav/mifapi/README.md

 [![Docker Pulls](https://img.shields.io/docker/pulls/varnav/mifapi.svg)](https://hub.docker.com/r/varnav/mifapi) [![MIT license](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT/)

+---
+**NOTE**

+`avif.photos` webservice is currently down because I don't really want to pay for it, so links are not functional.
+Please spin up your own copy.

+---

-# mifapi: Modern Image Formats (JPEG XL and AVIF) Web API
+# mifapi: Modern Image Formats (JPEG XL and AVIF) Web API Service

 * File transcoding happens in RAM only, files are not saved, and deleted after some time (300 seconds by default)
 * All components of the app will correctly utilize multiple CPU cores, AVX2 support is mandatory